Capgemini/msbuild-xrm-sourcecontrol/README.md

 # Capgemini.VisualStudio.XrmSourceControl

+## Introduction
-Capgemini Visual Studio Extensions to provide an easy source control for Dynamics CRM - contains extract customisations and build scripts based on solutionpackager.exe SDK tool.
-Supports mapping file, managed and unmanaged solutions, export autonumber and callendar settings
+Capgemini Visual Studio Extensions to provide easy source control for Dynamics CRM customisations.
+The extensions use powershell scripts that can seamlessly extract customisations from a Dynamics CRM instance and rebuild into a Solution file.

+The scripts use the *SolutionPackager.exe* tool provided by the Dynamics SDK.
+Supports file mappings, Managed and Unmanaged solutions, and the export of Autonumber and Calendar settings.

-It extends msbuild process for Clean and Afterbuild targets:
+It extends the msbuild process for Clean and Afterbuild targets:
-1. Clean - executes a custom powershell script to export managed and unmanaged solution and unpack them with CRM solutionpackager.exe SDK tool to the Src folder.
+1. **Clean** - Executes a custom powershell script to export Managed and Unmanaged solution file from Dynamics and unpack them with *SolutionPackager.exe* to the "Src" folder.
-2. AfterBuild - executes a custom powershell script to pack the Src folder into managed (for Release configuration) and unmanged (for Release and Debug configuration) CRM solution using CRM solutionpackager.exe SDK tool.
+2. **AfterBuild** - Executes a custom powershell script to pack the "Src" folder into Managed (for Release configuration) and Unmanaged (for Release and Debug configuration) Dynamics solution files using *SolutionPackager.exe*.

-# Dependencies
+## Dependencies
-1. Microsoft.Xrm.Data.PowerShell - [Microsoft.Xrm.Data.PowerShell GitHub project](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell) - PowerShell wrapper for CRM SDK  [CrmServiceClient](https://msdn.microsoft.com/en-us/library/microsoft.xrm.tooling.connector.crmserviceclient_methods(v=crm.6).aspx) class.
+- **Microsoft.Xrm.Data.PowerShell** - [Microsoft.Xrm.Data.PowerShell GitHub project](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell) - PowerShell wrapper for CRM SDK  [CrmServiceClient](https://msdn.microsoft.com/en-us/library/microsoft.xrm.tooling.connector.crmserviceclient_methods(v=crm.6).aspx) class.
-2. Microsoft.CrmSdk.CoreTools - [Microsoft.CrmSdk.CoreTools Nuget package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools/) - Offical Microsoft CRM SDK core tools
+- **Microsoft.CrmSdk.CoreTools** - [Microsoft.CrmSdk.CoreTools Nuget package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools/) - Offical Microsoft CRM SDK core tools
-3. CreateNewNuGetPackageFromProjectAfterEachBuild - [CreateNewNuGetPackageFromProjectAfterEachBuild Nuget package](https://www.nuget.org/packages/CreateNewNuGetPackageFromProjectAfterEachBuild/) - helper package to build nuget packages
+- **CreateNewNuGetPackageFromProjectAfterEachBuild** - [CreateNewNuGetPackageFromProjectAfterEachBuild Nuget package](https://www.nuget.org/packages/CreateNewNuGetPackageFromProjectAfterEachBuild/) - helper package to build nuget packages

-###Example Usage
+## Example Usage

 Below shows the basic configurations to extract the customisations into source control